 - You delete it.

-You clearly recall the class when they taught you about that exotic weapon, the second bullet point.
+(You respond to it) You clearly recall the class when they taught you about that exotic weapon, the second bullet point.
 Very effective when employed skillfully, but very dangerous.
 When you have something truly appropriate to say, when integrating it into what was previously said is impossible, when the whole of the conversation is greater than the sum of its parts, when your comment is definitely the end of the discussion- then is the time to whip it out, and you feel that time is now.
 You summon your last ounce of strength to throw the second bullet point at it.

 - You're WRONG!
 This trope does aply to that show!
 You're just rationalizing!
 You, you...